PanDAWMS/panda-docs/docs/source/architecture/server.rst

 =================

 The PanDA server is the central hub of the system consist of Apache-based RESTful Web servers and time-based process schedulers, running on the database.
+The PanDA server takes care of jobs throughout their lifetime.
+The main functions are as follows:

+* To receive jobs from JEDI, and other job sources that directly generate jobs mainly for testing purposes.
+* To prepare input data for jobs.
+* To dispatch jobs to worker nodes.
+* To watch jobs while they are running on worker nodes.
+* To post-process output data for jobs once they are done on worker nodes.
+* To take actions on jobs according to various timeout configurations.

-It horizontally scales by adding machines since Web servers are stateless and time-based processes are fine-grained.
+The PanDA server horizontally scales by adding machines since Web servers are stateless and time-based processes are fine-grained.

 .. figure:: images/server_overview.png

-The picture above shows the architecture of the PanDA server on a machine.
+The figure above shows the architecture of the PanDA server on a machine.
 PanDA Web applications are embedded in WSGI daemons running behind an `Apache HTTP server <http://httpd.apache.org/>`_.
 The master Apache process spawns WSGI daemons via `mod_wsgi <https://modwsgi.readthedocs.io/en/master/>`_ in addition to